rackerlabs/technical-blog/MODERATE.md

 ###DevBlog Categories

 While up to this point categories have been all over the place in terms of consistency, we can change that going forward.
+So, to this end we're enforcing the following guidelines:

+1. If it's a proper noun or trademark make lower case i.e. OpenStack -> openstack
+2. If it contains more than one word, make it slug-lower-case i.e. Cloud Files -> cloud-files